By Ryan K. Boman, Editor in Chief

 But, since Cody’s magical mystery tour, and the reaction that followed, those walls are slowly crumbling.
 The ‘boogeyman effect’ of locked-down, guaranteed contracts has been shaken by the acumen with which Rhodes has handled his solo run.

-In the years that follow, the decision that The American Nightmare made back in 2016- to go it alone and find individual success- is already having an influence on the generations that follow.
+In the years to come, the decision that The American Nightmare made back in 2016- to go it alone and find individual success- is already having an influence on the generations that follow.
 From appearances to merchandise to persona, the industry’s future will depend on wrestlers taking full control of their own identities, and in turn, their own finances.

 In the grand scheme of things, the Cody Effect has been a strong impetus for a brighter wrestling future.
 One with more open doors, hopefully, for both the wrestlers and the fans in the years to come.